 Read on for some suggestions to help you plan your trip.

 Click placemark in index to find on map | View Seattle city guide in a larger map

-Seattle is home to three professional sports teams, with a fourth on its way.
+Seattle is home to three teams in the “major” professional sports leagues, with a fourth on its way.
 In December 2018, the NHL granted Seattle an expansion franchise that will begin play in the fall of 2021.
-The new team will play at what currently is known as KeyArena, in the shadow of the Space Needle — the facility will be rebuilt from the inside in preparation for the new team’s arrival.
+The new hockey club will play at what currently is known as KeyArena, in the shadow of the Space Needle — the facility will be rebuilt from the inside in preparation for the new team’s arrival.